Key Stage 4 Science – Science Trilogy (Dual) and Separate Sciences (Option)

-We offer two different Science courses at Penistone Grammar School ALC, available to suit the different aspirations and ability levels of our students.
-You will study science for 5 hours per week.
+We offer two different Science courses at Penistone Grammar School, available to suit the different aspirations and ability levels of our students.

 Your teachers will discuss the available courses with you so that you better understand what each entails.
 You will be asked to rank each course according to which you would most prefer to do and we will use this information, your current progress data, your aspirations beyond KS4 and your attitude to learning to select the most appropriate course for you, ensuring that you have the best opportunities to succeed in Science.